Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Evaluation

-\mypar{Why do the \textsf{Retrain} baselines perform worse than \sysmle despite having access to high-quality manually collected training data?} When analyzing the logs for the \textsf{FetaQA} benchmark, we find that \sysmle performs better at matching entities in the question and table at the word level.
+We ask: \mypar{Why do the \textsf{Retrain} baselines perform worse than \sysmle despite having access to high-quality manually collected training data?} When analyzing the logs for the \textsf{FetaQA} benchmark, we find that \sysmle performs better at matching entities in the question and table at the word level.
 This is largely because \sysmle takes advantage of the OpenQA \cite{izacard2020distilling} model which is pretrained on the TriviaQA \cite{joshi2017triviaqa} question dataset.
 The same reason applies to \textsf{OpenDTR-Retrain}.
+Note, it is common practice nowadays to transfer knowledge from a model pretrained on high-quality human data \mbox{\cite{qiu2020pre}}; but this is orthogonal to {\sys}'s users, who do not need to annotated data manually.

-On \textsf{NQ-Tables} (where \sysmle underperforms \textsf{GTR-Retrain}), we find \sysmle is more likely misled by long cells that contain information related to the question, while \textsf{GTR-Retrain} perfoms better in exploiting the table cell topology structure to find the gound truth table.
+On \textsf{NQ-Tables} (where \sysmle underperforms \textsf{GTR-Retrain}), we find \sysmle is more likely misled by long cells that contain information related to the question, while \textsf{GTR-Retrain} performs better in exploiting the table cell topology structure to find the ground truth table.
 We use an indicative example from our logs.
 Given the question \textit{``where is hindu kush mountains located on a map''}, \sysmle chooses a table with a long cell text \textit{``The general location of the Himalayas mountain range (this map has the Hindu Kush in the Himalaya, not normally regarded as part of the core Himalayas)''}.
 The text does indeed contain an answer.
 In contrast, \textsf{GTR} chooses a table with a cell containing \textit{``Hindu Kush''} and a cell containing the coordinates, which gives a more precise answer and is what the benchmark was expecting.
 It is arguable whether one answer is indeed superior to the other for an end-user, but it is certainly the case the benchmark favors \textsf{GTR} in this case.
 Finally, because \textsf{FetaQA} is a relatively clean benchmark and most cells contain simple information, we do not see the same effect in this dataset, i.e., \sysmle is less likely to select a long cell and it consequently outperforms \textsf{GTR-Retrain} and \textsf{OpenDTR-Retrain}.
-Note that in any case, the performance of \sysmle, which is close to the other baselines, is achieved without any human-collected dataset.
+Note that in any case, \emph{the performance of \sysmle, which is close to the other baselines, is achieved without any human-collected dataset.}